 It’s that time the year again when thoughts of old-time Hunt times come flooding back for many Rumson-Fair Haven area folks.
 There may still be a Hunt, but not this one.
 So, we are offering a glimpse back to the days of the Haskell Hunt from a non-tailgating vantage point with a reprise of the following Retro Pic(s) of the Day piece originally posted on Oct.
 20, 2017 …

 The hunt for more Hunt photos ensued and the find was a treasure trove of glimpses at the happening scene up on hip, hip Hippie Hill.
-RFH grad and Hippie Hill frequenter Bird Jensen reminded us this year that this weekend “would’ve been the weekend we’d all gather at Hippie Hill.”
+RFH grad and Hippie Hill frequenter Bird Jensen reminded us last year that the last weekend in October “would’ve been the weekend we’d all gather at Hippie Hill.”

-The elegant tailgating part shown yesterday would be the Grey Poupon commercial aspect.
+The elegant tailgating part shown in previous years would be the Grey Poupon commercial aspect.
+We will reprise that next.
 Hippie Hill is the Grateful Dead concert side — or so it would naturally seem.